kasnerz/npfl140/09_translation/README.md

 Also please do not use translation tools like Google translate.
 They work.
 It is not the point of this assignment to get the best translations possible.

+Experiment with different prompting methods (zero-shot/few-shot) and observe how they influence the model behavior and how it affects the translation quality.

 ### Translation into your language

 Next, try to translate the texts into a language of your choice.
 Experiment with including the source, the English translation, or both, in the prompt.